Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Introduction

 \section{Introduction}

-The concept of manifold learning lies at the very heart of the dimensionality reduction question, and it is based on the assumption that we have a natural Riemannian manifold structure on the space of data \cite{ten1998, hinton2003, ten2000, feff2016}.
+The concept of manifold learning lies at the very heart of the dimensionality reduction question, and it is based on the assumption that there exists a natural Riemannian manifold structure on the space of data \cite{ten1998, hinton2003, ten2000, feff2016}.
 Indeed, with such assumption, many geometrical tools become readily available for machine learning questions, especially in connection with the problem of knowledge transfer \cite{bozi2020, weiss2016}, as geodesics, connections, Ricci curvature and similar \cite{ache2018}.
 In particular, the fast developing field of Information Geometry \cite{amari1998, martens2020}, is now providing with the techniques to correctly address such questions \cite{maillet}.

-However, the practical situation, arising for example in classifying benchmark datasets as MNIST~\cite{lecun1998}, Fashion-MNIST~\cite{fashionmnist} and similar, with CNNs (Convolutional Neural Networks), is generally more complicated and does not allow for such simple description, at least in the cases most relevant for concrete applications, and calls for more sophisticated mathematical modeling.
+However, the practical situation that arises, for instance, in the classification task of benchmark datasets such as MNIST~\cite{lecun1998}, Fashion-MNIST~\cite{fashionmnist} and similar ones is usually too high-dimensional to allow for such straightforward description.
+This complexity requires for more sophisticated mathematical modelling, which we shall explore here by replacing the notion of manifold with that of singular foliation.

-Machine learning models can be roughly divided into two categories: classifier and generative models.
-In particular, Deep Learning vision classifier models, via their intrinsic hierarchical structure, offer a natural representation and implicit organization of the input data~\cite{olah}.
-For example, the authors of~\cite{hinton2006} show how a multilayer encoder network can be successfully employed to transform high dimensional data into low dimensional code, then to retrieve it via a ``decoder''.
+Deep Learning vision classifier models, via their intrinsic hierarchical structure, offer a natural representation and implicit organization of the input data~\cite{olah}.
+For example, the authors in~\cite{hinton2006} show how a multilayer encoder network can be successfully employed to transform high dimensional data into low dimensional code, then to retrieve it via a ``decoder''.

-Such organisation strikingly mirrors the one occurring in the human visual perception, as also observed in the seminal work \cite{ten2000}, and later an inspiration for the spectacular successful employment of CNNs for supervised classification tasks \cite{lecun2015}.